Retail businesses have struggled for a long time to hire and retain great employees.

 Hiring the right people is especially critical if you’re starting a business.
 Your initial employees will set your overall culture and will naturally impact everyone you hire in the future.

-And by hiring employees with a great attitude, you can ensure that you create strong opportunities for emotional branding in your stores.
+By hiring employees with a great attitude, you strengthen your retail branding and can ensure that you create strong opportunities for emotional branding in your stores.
 After all, you want your employees to tell genuine stories about your business and bond with customers.
 This can happen only if your employees have a great attitude that impresses customers and prospects.

 When hiring based on attitude, ask these questions: